HaveTimeDrinkTea/w07_Work_Day_Scheduler/README.md

 ### Further Improvements

+* To allow users to delete or amend a previously entry.
+This can be done by adding an ID to each entry (and stored in local storage)
-* To allow users to input the number of questions to be included in a quiz and / or the amount of time allowed or each question.
-This can be implemented using FORM and event listeners in the homepage.
+* To allow users to enter text for the two post-it notes in the side bar.
+This "Post-It note" functionality should allow user to amend or delete any notes.
+These notes will be stored in the localstorage.
-* To set up an even larger bank of questions or categories of questions.
-* Add a quit button to quit the quiz at any time.
-* Add a Spaced Repetition System learning mechanism to this quiz application.